lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 **Achievements**

-* Reviewed Architecture design on up to 8 specifications a month, during weekly specification review team meetings or as participant in the specification phase of squads' sprints
+* Reviewed Architecture design on up to 8 specifications a month, during weekly specification review team meetings or as participant in the specification phase of squads' sprints.
-* Designed and coded the weekly CodeBuild job sanitizing multiple XXXM rows tables in a XXXGb Postgresql snapshot, optimizing DDL and SQL queries to ultimately reliably complete within the 8 hours timeout
+* Designed and coded the weekly CodeBuild job sanitizing multiple XXXM rows tables in a XXXGb Postgresql snapshot, optimizing DDL and SQL queries to ultimately reliably complete within the 8 hours timeout.
 * TODO: Job to clean orphans
-* Participated in SonarCloud community support, tackling arduous threads with long investigations
+* Participated in SonarCloud community support, tackling arduous threads with long investigations.

 **Technical Assets**